History of sundials: Ancient sundials

-There is an early reference to sundials from 104 BC in an assembly of calendar experts.
+An early reference to sundials from 104 BCE is in an assembly of calendar experts.

 The ancient Greeks developed many of the principles and forms of the sundial.
 Sundials are believed to have been introduced into Greece by Anaximander of Miletus, c.
 560 BCE.
 According to Herodotus, Greek sundials were initially derived from their Babylonian counterparts.
 The Greeks were well-positioned to develop the science of sundials, having developed the science of geometry, and in particular discovering the conic sections that are traced by a sundial nodus.
 The mathematician and astronomer Theodosius of Bithynia (c.
 160 BCE to c.
 100 BCE) is said to have invented a universal sundial that could be used anywhere on Earth.

-The Romans adopted the Greek sundials, and the first record of a sundial in Rome is 293 BC according to Pliny.
+The Romans adopted the Greek sundials, and the first record of a sundial in Rome is in 293 BCE according to Pliny.
 A comic character in a play by Plautus complained about his day being "chopped into pieces" by the ubiquitous sundials.
 Writing in c.
 25 BCE, the Roman author Vitruvius listed all the known types of dials in Book IX of his De Architectura, together with their Greek inventors.
 All of these are believed to be nodus-type sundials, differing mainly in the surface that receives the shadow of the nodus.